Info day: Europe & Korea Research Cooperation and Researcher Mobility

 - Interactive exercise on ERC grant writing

-Moderator: Matthieu Py, EURAXESS South Korea
+Moderator: Matthieu Py, EURAXESS Republic of Korea

 Expert trainer: Cristina Gómez, MSCA NCP, Spanish Foundation for Science and Technology